-Super crispy, sweet and pickled!
-This recipe for Nanny’s 7 Day Sweet Pickles was always a favorite of mine.
-These pickles are super easy to make and no heat required and an excellent way to preserve summer’s harvest!
+Nanny’s 7 Day Sweet Pickles are super crispy and sweet!
+This easy to make, old fashioned recipe was always a favorite of mine.
+There is no heat required and is an excellent way to preserve summer’s harvest!

 I don’t make pickles too often, but when I do, I will choose to make this recipe for Nanny’s 7 Day Sweet Pickles or my Aunt Bonnie’s Dill Pickle recipe.
 My mom used to make a bread and butter pickle that I like, but if I was asked my favorite sweet pickle, I wanted Nanny’s super “green” pickle!